AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 # 6\.
 What are the fees for the Services? {#6.-what-are-the-fees-for-the-services?}

-1. The use of the Safe{Wallet} App, Third-Party Safe Apps or Third-Party Services may cause fees, including network fees, as indicated in the respective app.
-CC has no control over the fees charged by the Third-Party Safe Apps or Third Party Services.
-CC may change its own fees at any time.
+1. The use of the Ash Wallet App or Third-Party Safe Apps may cause fees, including network fees, as indicated in the respective app.
+E36 Knots has no control over the fees charged by the Third-Party Services.
+E36 Knots may change its own fees at any time.
 Price changes will be communicated to the User in due time before taking effect.

-2. The User is only entitled to offset and/or assert rights of retention if his counterclaims are legally established, undisputed or recognized by CC.
+2. The User is only entitled to offset and/or assert rights of retention if his counterclaims are legally established, undisputed or recognized by E36 Knots.

 # 7\.
 Are we responsible for the security of your Private Keys, Recovery Phrase or other credentials? {#7.-are-we-responsible-for-the-security-of-your-private-keys,-recovery-phrase-or-other-credentials?}